Here are some practical tips that might help you from a company that offers spring cleaning services.

-Before you start cleaning, make sure that the materials, paraphernalia and tools that you need are accounted for and in good working condition.
+Before you start cleaning, ensure that the materials, paraphernalia, and tools you need are accounted for and in good working condition.
 Having a duster that falls apart every time you use it will make the task more difficult for you.
-Go out and acquire what you need a day or two before so you can have an uninterrupted cleaning spree.
-Aside from making sure that the cleaning materials and tools that you need are complete and usable, you should also organize each room.
+Go out and acquire what you need a day or two before to have an uninterrupted cleaning spree.
+Aside from ensuring that the cleaning materials and tools you need are complete and usable, you should also organize each room.

-There are different technique’s in cleaning shiny and smooth surfaces.
+There are different techniques for cleaning shiny and smooth surfaces.
 Windows and mirrors will benefit from using a cleaner specially designed for them.
-Follow directions carefully and correctly since these cleaners are usually chemicals and may be harmful if used incorrectly.
-You can also go green and use environment friendly cleaners such as plain water.
-Use a damp cloth to wipe the dust or debris off and follow up with a dry cloth to remove any marks left by the dampness.
+Follow directions carefully and correctly since these cleaners are usually chemicals and may be harmful if misused.
+You can also go green and use environment-friendly cleaners such as plain water.
+Use a damp cloth to wipe the dust or debris off, and follow up with a dry cloth to remove any marks left by the dampness.
 A vinegar solution can also be used to clean stone floors and walls.

-This is important especially if your carpets are expensive or vintage.
-Carpeted rooms need to be vacuumed after you have cleaned the room in its entirety.
-This is so the dust from the windows and ceiling will have fallen unto the floor and can be cleaned last before moving to another room.
+This is important, especially if your carpets are expensive or vintage.
+Carpeted rooms need to be vacuumed after you have thoroughly cleaned the space.
+This is so the dust from the windows and ceiling will have fallen onto the floor and can be cleaned before moving to another room.

 If the dirt is difficult to remove or has already set in, you should wash these.
-Check your washing machine for a gentle cycle since most curtains tear easily if washed in the heavy cycle.
-Dirt usually sets in if the drapes or curtains are not changed regularly and if your house is close to a heavily trafficked street.
+Check your washing machine for a gentle cycle since most curtains tear easily if washed in a heavy process.
+Dirt usually sets in if the drapes or curtains are not changed regularly, and your house is close to a heavily trafficked street.

 – Borax or sodium borate – used as a gentle cleaner for painted surfaces and can be used to clean floors

-– isopropyl alcohol – can be used to disinfect household items but do not use on items that you put in your mouth or use on food.
+– Isopropyl alcohol – can be used to disinfect household items but do not use on things you put in your mouth or use on food.

-– cornstarch – absorbs oil easily and can be used to clean your stove and stove top.
-Also refreshes carpets.
+– Cornstarch – absorbs oil quickly and can be used to clean your stove and stovetop.
+It also refreshes carpets.

-These are just a few highly effective tips for managing spring cleaning.
-Try the going green alternatives to lessen the environmental impact that most harsh chemical have on our earth.
+These are just a few efficient tips for managing spring cleaning.
+Try the going green alternatives to lessen the environmental impact that the harshest chemical has on our earth.